travi/hapi-react-router/README.md

 * `state`: current state of the redux store
 * `getState`: [method](https://redux.js.org/api/store/#getstate) to get the
   latest state of the redux store
-* `store`: the raw redux store.
-WARNING: this should only be used for unique circumstances (e.g., creating a custom subscription to the store)
+* `store`: the raw redux store. :warning: WARNING: this should only be used for unique circumstances (e.g., creating a custom subscription to the store)

 ## Contribution